Apprenticeships have become increasingly more popular and successful in the last few years, but what are the key advantages of taking this route?

-- Enjoy student discount
+9. Enjoy student discounts

 Apprentices are entitled to many of the same discounts as College students with their student card.
 It gives many discounts in-store and online, helping your hard earned money to go further.
-Check out our student life pages for more information.
+Check out our Student Life pages for more information.

-- Apprentices love apprenticeships
+15. Apprentices love apprenticeships

 Don’t take our word for it.
 Hear what our students say: